hifi-finance/docs/protocol/technical-reference/governor-bravo/timelock.md

 function GRACE_PERIOD() external returns (uint256)
 ```

-The duration of the time after the transaction is available to be executed, but before it expires.
+The duration of time from the moment the transaction is available to be executed till it expires.

 ## Non-Constant Functions